Ash-180/Odd-numbers-unsing-for-loop-and-while-loop/README.md

 # Python
-In this repository I show python coding and my projects using python
+In this repository I show python coding used to print odd numbers from using For loop and While loop